 Other restricted funds include monies in regards to trips and activities, and catering.
-During the period, catering funds had an excess of expenditure over income and trips and activities funds had an excess of income over expenditure.
-The transfer shown of £8,077 represents the top-up from unrestricted funds.
-A Donation of £3,150 was received during the year and added to the unspent income of £3,836 from FOGH in 2016.
-Expenditure from this fund amounted to £6,492 for the year, leaving a balance of £494 carried forward to next year.
-The lower school garden fund had an excess of income over expenditure of £428 to carry forward to next year.
+During the period, catering funds and the lower school garden fund both had an excess of expenditure over income.
+The transfer shown of £7,381 represents the balance transferred to unrestricted funds.
+Donations of £10,887 was received during the year and added to the unspent income of £494 from FOGH in 2017.
+Expenditure matched the income from this fund, leaving no balance carried forward to next year.